sjadler2004/state_ai_bills/README.md

 # state_ai_bills

-Currently the uploaded .zip file excludes the 10 or so largest bill files, which exceeded GitHub's limit for file size uploads.
-I plan to come back and upload those bills, as well as my raw analysis and code.
+`bill_texts` contains scrapes of the nominally AI-related bills available on the NCSL's website as of June 30, 2025.
+When multiple versions of the bill are available, the JSON contains each version, with a flag for which version is the latest, which is the version used for analysis purposes.
+I plan to come back and also add my analysis and code.